Water Resources Management Plan 2024

 In order to maintain the security of the water we supply to our customers and in compliance with national security requirements as described in the Water Industry Act 1991 section s.37(B), some minor details have been removed (or "redacted") from the Water Resource Management Plan documents that we have published.
 The information we have redacted is mainly about site names (these are shown in our public consultation documents as site codes rather than site names), and we have also redacted a diagram of our water supply network.
 Full details of these sites and diagrams are provided in the unredacted documents we share with our regulators, so that they receive all the information necessary for a detailed technical assessment of our plan.

 Because we want our customers to have the most complete information possible on our plans for the future, we have tried to redact the minimum information necessary from the documents we have made available to the public.
-If however you find that this makes the plan difficult to understand, please do not hesitate to contact us and we will be happy to discuss the best way to resolve any questions you may have.
+However, if you find that this makes the plan difficult to understand, please do not hesitate to contact us and we will be happy to discuss the best way to resolve any questions you may have.

-RAPID Accelerated gate one submissions: West Country North Sources and Transfers
+RAPID Accelerated gate-one submissions: West Country North Sources and Transfers

-Water resources market information: March 2021 update
+Water resources market information: July 2021 update

-Water Resources – We’d like to hear from you
+We’d like to hear from you

 We are continually looking for new and innovative ways in which we can meet our vision, which is to build “trust beyond water – providing excellent customer experiences”.
 This reflects our mission to be a company that our communities trust and are proud of.
 In doing so, we will deliver excellent experiences and create social and economic value.
-We would like to hear from you if:

-- You are in possession of a licence to abstract water which is not in use or is not utilised to capacity;
+- You are in possession of a licence to abstract water which is not in use or is not utilised to capacity.

 - Have a borehole or asset on your land/site where abstraction of water for public consumption is potentially viable that you would consider selling.
-This could be an asset that you are currently not using or you are likely to cease using in the future;
+This could be an asset that you are currently not using or you are likely to cease using in the future.

-- Could provide leakage services.
+- You could provide leakage services.

-If you would like to submit a bid directly to Bristol Water please complete the relevant form (found in our Bid Assessment Framework) and provide all available information to the best of your knowledge.
-We would encourage any potential third party bidders to contact us directly – our Procurement team will offer support in completing applications.
+If you would like to submit a bid directly to Bristol Water, please complete the relevant form (found in our Bid Assessment Framework) and provide all available information to the best of your knowledge.
+We would encourage any potential third-party bidders to contact us directly – our Procurement team will offer support in completing applications.
 They can be contacted at firstname.lastname@example.org.